DragonConTV: 2003–2008

-From 2003-2008, DragonConTV took form.
+From 2003 to 2008, DragonConTV took form.
 For the Masquerade "pre-show" in 2003, DCTV volunteers created fake advertisements and commercials, including "Stormtroopers Gone Wild", a Star Wars-themed parody of the "Girls Gone Wild" infomercials.
 They also added broadcast capability to the Atlanta Marriott Marquis via a temporary microwave link.
 In 2004, the team shot a longer parody of a local newscast to play before the Masquerade, along with several new fake commercials, "bumpers" in the style of Cartoon Network's Adult Swim interstitials, and other parody spots.

 In 2005, Dragon Con officially formed a Videography department to handle video recording and broadcast at the convention.
 Although this department was technically separate from DragonConTV, most volunteers overlapped between the two, creating new content before the convention as part of DragonConTV and volunteering during the convention to help run videography operations.
 That year, the Hilton Atlanta was added both as a recording location and a broadcast site on the hotel channels, and the microwave link to the Marriott Marquis was replaced with a fiber optic connection.

-From 2006-2008, DragonConTV began airing short interviews with convention guests and playing fan-submitted content on the DCTV channel, in addition to original content and convention panels.
+From 2006 to 2008, DragonConTV began airing short interviews with convention guests and playing fan-submitted content on the DCTV channel, in addition to original content and convention panels.
 The Sheraton Atlanta was added as a host hotel in 2008, so recording and broadcast capabilities were extended.